floccusaddon/website/faq.md

 Currently floccus supports Chromium, Google Chrome, Mozilla Firefox, Opera, Brave, Vivaldi and Microsoft Edge.

 # How can I access my bookmarks on my Android phone?
+A Floccus Android app is available in an open beta [from the Downloads page](/download)

 The only mobile browser to support extensions that interact with bookmarks is currently the free Kiwi browser.

-I'm currently working on an Android app for floccus.
-If you'd like to get an early glimpse you can [help test it](https://github.com/floccusaddon/floccus/discussions/962).

 # Does floccus support bookmarks tags in Firefox?
 Unfortunately not, Mozilla has not yet added an API for interacting with native tags.
 However, floccus will not touch your tags.